 What does that strength and control over our center of gravity look like?
 Well, this is what I mean when I say this posture often evolves differently for different people.
-You could arrive at the posture with a lot of strength in pectoralis major, triceps, and be generally tighter throughout the whole of the shoulder complex (meaning the shoulder joint itself plus all the other muscles and joints that directly influence its position).
+You could arrive at the posture with a lot of strength in pectoralis major, triceps.
+You’re then likely to be tighter throughout the whole of the shoulder complex.
+By shoulder complex I mean the shoulder joint itself plus all the other muscles and joints that directly influence its position.

-If this is you then you might have strength to hold bakasana but it may also feel like you have to “muscle in” to the posture.
+If this is you then you might have the strength to hold bakasana but it may also feel like you have to “muscle in” to the posture.
 In this situation I sometimes see students over-doing the contraction in the upper trapezius and neck in order to hold the posture.
-While there might be sufficient strength to “force” the posture, more effort than necessary is still required because there isn’t yet strength in the “right” places.
+There might be sufficient strength to “force” the posture.
+But, the student might use more effort than necessary because there isn’t yet strength in the “right” places.

 Create a relationship with serratus anterior

 Serratus is the key muscle that stabilizes the scapula.
-We often see more clearly when the serratus is not active, as the scapula wings out, or gets pushed or pulled by other muscles that should not necessarily be so strongly activated.
-When we activate the serratus, in addition to the obvious deltoids and triceps, the scapula will be more stable and help create a generally more secure feeling as you lean your weight forward.
+We often see more clearly when the serratus is not active.
+In that case, we might see the scapula wing out.
+We might also see the scapula get pushed or pulled by other muscles that should not be so strongly activated.
+When we activate the serratus, in addition to the deltoids and triceps, the scapula will be more stable.
+That will help create a more secure feeling as you lean your weight forward.